Video Game: The Lord of the Rings Online aka: The Lordofthe Rings Online

 After an update, the incoming healing penalty from Fervour was removed.

 The Master of Nature's Fury specialization for Lore-masters.
 It lacks the extra health or healing buffs from other lines, but gives them a ton of extra offensive spells, from lightning storms to tornadoes.
+Since a lot of these cause AoE damage and Lore-Masters are limited to light armor, if they're not extremely careful they're likely to find out exactly where the "glass" part of the name comes from.

 Global Currency: Copper, Silver and Gold.
 Makes more sense than it sometimes does, as the Free Peoples are pretty familiar with each other, so it'd make sense for them to have a common currency.